-Investing in small- and mid-cap companies is riskier and more volatile than investing in large cap companies.
-The intrinsic value of the stocks in which the portfolios invest may never be recognized by the broader market.
-The portfolios are often concentrated in fewer sectors than their benchmarks, and their performance may suffer if these sectors underperform the overall stock market.
-A concentrated portfolio may be subject to greater volatility than a more diversified portfolio.
+Investing in small- and mid-cap companies is riskier and more volatile than investing in large-cap companies.
+The intrinsic value of the stocks in which the Funds invest may never be recognized by the broader market.
+The Funds are often concentrated in fewer sectors than their benchmarks, and their performance may suffer if these sectors underperform the overall stock market.
 Investing in equity stocks is risky and subject to the volatility of the markets.